 You can find out more about Makaton by speaking to your child’s speech and language therapist or Teacher of the Deaf.
 Also, The Makaton Charity has a network of tutors providing training and support for families and practitioners across the UK.

 Blissymbolics are meaning-based symbols which help those people with severe physical or learning difficulties who cannot communicate through speech or sign language.
 This approach is used with children at school rather than in the home.

 Blissymbolics is a ‘language’ of some 3,000 symbols which has a wide vocabulary and its own grammar.

 Hands-on signing is based on British Sign Language.
-A deafblind person follows the signs by putting his hands over a signing person’s hands and feeling the signs being made.
+A deafblind person follows the signs by putting their hands over a signing person’s hands and feeling the signs being made.

 Using the deafblind manual alphabet, words are spelled out onto a deaf person’s hand.
 It is of course necessary to know the language being used and how words are spelled to be able to use this approach, in the same way as it is for ordinary fingerspelling.

 The Picture Exchange Communication system (PECs) uses pictures to help children with autism and severe communication needs to initiate communication and to make choices.
 Initially the child is able to make simple requests, but with intensive support, it is possible to communicate in more complex sentences.